EDUC5517 Introduction to Catholic Education in Western Australia

 - Students are able to (1) analyse distinctive features of the Catholic education system in Western Australia; (2) critique the Mandate for Catholic education in Western Australia in light of educational and ecclesial pri nciple; (3) evaluate recent developments in the curriculum and culture of Catholic school communities; (4) synthesise research on how Catholic schools promote their curriculum and culture to the wider community; and (5) reflect critically on the expectations of personal and professional conduct that relate to teaching in Catholic schools.

-- Typically this unit is assessed in the following ways: (1) analyse and critique Mandate for Catholic education—written assignment; (2) investigate and critique how Catholic schools promote themselves—report; and (3) reflect critically on learning online—online forum contribution.
+- Indicative assessments in this unit are as follows: (1) analyse and critique Mandate for Catholic education—written assignment; (2) investigate and critique how Catholic schools promote themselves—report; and (3) reflect critically on learning online—online forum contribution.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the analyse and critique Mandate for Catholic education—written assignment, investigate and critique how Catholic schools promote themselves—report, and reflect critically on learning online—online forum contribution components.